Saturday, July 4th Mass Worship Aid

 What should I bring?

-You should bring your own hand sanitizer, mask, and gloves.
+Masks are recommended, but not required.
+Hand sanitizer is available at the Church, but you are welcome to bring your own.
 All hymnals and missalettes have been removed from the pews.
 You may wish to bring a worship aid such as a Magnificat.

 What will change with the Mass?